santamm/disaster-response-pipeline/README.md

         usage: train_classifier.py [-h] [--gridsearch] [--no-gridsearch]
                            [--alternative] [--no-alternative]
                            database_filepath model_filepath
-        where --gridsearch activates a gridsearchCV for optimal hyoerparameters and --alternative loads an alternative model (LinearSVC) with a custom Transformer
+        where --gridsearch activates a gridsearchCV for optimal hyperparameters and --alternative loads an alternative model (LinearSVC) with a custom Transformer

 2. Webapplication: Rrun the following command in the app's directory to run your web app.